rrcobb/winner-take-all-tutorial/README.md

 ## Step 1: Creating a component
 Components encapsulate the logic for the _look_ and _behavior_ of some part of the UI you're building.

+### Lifecycle methods
+React components can define several [lifecycle methods](https://facebook.github.io/react/docs/react-component.html) which are called at points such as *mounting*, *receiving props*, and *rendering*.

+If you want something to happen at those different points, you can define those methods to hook into those different moments in the life of a component.

+### Render
+The `render` function on a React component instance returns a representation of the tree of elements that React will render onto the DOM.

+When we return a tree of elements from the render method, React does the tricky work of diffing the full tree against last version of the tree it rendered and updating the DOM.

+To get this game of `Winner Take All` off the ground, we'll need some slightly more dynamic cards.
+Let's start by having the `Card` component render different values based on what we pass it as a `prop`.

+## JSX
+- Looks like html
+- Javascript expressions in `{}` braces get evaluated and rendered
+- Components nest
+- Props
+- Children

 Let's start with the Card component.
 Our component will define a new class, `Card`, that extends the `React.Component` class, and tells React how to render a Card.

 ```